rolfslau/startup/README.md

 - **HTML** - Correct HTML structure for application.
 It will use 4 pages.
 One for each media type, and one for login.
 - **CSS** - Application styling that fits different devices, whitespace and colors.
 - **React** - When you click on each tab at the top left, it takes you to that page.
 When you click on the plus sign or the username, it will pop open a box with more options.
 - **Service** - Using PurgoMalum to protect against inappropriate behavior from users.
+Interact with the database to retrieve the user's account.
 - **DB/Login** - Store past reviews, and users in database.
 Register new users and store their accounts securely.
 - **WebSocket** - Notifies other users when a new review is posted by one of their friends.